-Secondly, both defects of insulin resistance and the beta cell dysfunction are entirely reversible by removal of the excess fat clogging the organs.
+Secondly, both defects of insulin resistance and the beta cell dysfunction are likely reversible by removal of the excess fat clogging the organs.
 Contrary to popular belief, the pancreas is not scarred and burned out beyond repair.
 Instead, the pancreas is simply clogged with fat.
-Once you unclog the fat, the pancreas starts to work again and insulin is secreted normally.
+Once you unclog the fat, the pancreas can start to work again secreting insulin normally.

 Thirdly, and perhaps most importantly, type 2 diabetes is both preventable and reversible, not chronic and progressive.
 It is not a life sentence.
 This new dawn carries tremendous hope for those afflicted.
 We only need to understand the underlying disease and apply our new knowledge.
 Our treatments were ineffective, and so we believed progression was part of the natural history the disease itself.
 Instead, the culprit was our fundamental misinterpretation of this disease.

 In any disease, success depends upon identifying and treating the underlying cause, not the symptoms.
 For example, a bacterial infection may cause symptoms such as fever.
 The root cause is the bacterium and fever is only a symptom.
 To cure the disease, you must address the root cause, in this case, an antibiotic to kill the bacteria.
 This also successfully eliminates the symptom of fever.